 In just a decade, the idea of complete streets has evolved from a trendy buzzphrase among bicycle activists and progressive planners to an increasingly visible and broad social movement.
 Transportation planners, street engineers, public health officers and elected officials—with a wide range of activist citizen groups in the vanguard—are talking about how to repurpose our city streets to allow everyone to get around safely and well, even if they’re not traveling by car.

 We are concerned not just with creating roadways that fairly and inclusively balance the needs of walkers, bicyclists, transit riders and drivers.
-Because environmental restoration and economic equity are core values for Green LA, we also are dedicated to revitalizing neglected neighborhoods.
+Because environmental restoration and economic equity are core values for us, we also are dedicated to revitalizing neglected neighborhoods.
 Working to transform streets in the City’s urban core into vibrant, inviting and green community spaces is a great place to begin.

-As conceived by Green LA, Living Streets are designed to:
+Living Streets are designed to:

 - Involve local residents in the street design and planning process, using their priorities and needs to bring improvements to specific streets;